blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 ### Q1.
 What are User Stories?

 A user story describes functionality that will be valuable to either a user or purchaser of a system or software.
 User stories are composed of three aspects:
-• a written description of the story used for planning and as a reminder
+- a written description of the story used for planning and as a reminder.
-• conversations about the story that serve to flesh out the details of the story
+- conversations about the story that serve to flesh out the details of the story.
-• tests that convey and document details and that can be used to determine when a story is complete
+- tests that convey and document details and that can be used to determine when a story is complete.

 Spend time understanding a customer's habit, belief and problems rather than asking what they want [[1](https://productcoalition.com/dont-ask-users-what-they-want-8a842bce274b)].
 To avoid the customer saying _"You built what I asked for, but its not what I need"_.